DOWNLOAD OUR FREE PRINTABLE PACKING LIST!

 In addition to Epsom salts, try adding essential oils or other moisturizing solutions to a warm bath to soothe soreness:

-- Milk.
-You may be surprised that you can use milk as a sore foot from walking remedy, but this rich, creamy soak will give you a relaxing experience.
-Not only that; milk’s moisturizing properties will rejuvenate the skin and make your trotters look younger!
+• Milk: You may be surprised that you can use milk as a sore foot from walking remedy, but this rich, creamy soak will give you a relaxing experience.
+Not only that, milk has moisturizing properties that will rejuvenate the skin and make your toes look younger!

 How to Soothe Aching Feet with Moisturizer

-One of our simple tips on how to soothe sore feet is to travel with lotion or moisturizer containing cocoa butter to help hydrate tired, worn-out feet.
-Apply foot balm containing beeswax or Argan oil; these oils make your feet feel smooth and supple after a trip.
-They are the best thing for sore feet!
+One of our simple tips on how to soothe sore feet is to travel with lotion or moisturizer containing cocoa butter, beeswax or aargan oil to help hydrate tired, worn-out feet after a long day.

-One TFG reader recommends Biofreeze pain relieving gel.
-She says to slather it on your feet, wrap them in towels, and then elevate them.
-Her mom suggested what to do for sore feet after a day of walking in New Orleans and her feet felt great the next day!
+After a day spent walking in New Orleans, One TFG reader recommends Biofreeze Pain Relieving Gel slather it on your feet, wrap them in towels, and then elevate.
+Her feet felt great the next day!

 How to Cure Sore Feet with a Good Foot Massage